 Find your old iBooks content by clicking on the Library tab at the foot of Apple Books App interface.

 Apple Books or iBooks Missing After the Latest Upgrade, Steps to Recover

 Please make sure that you have not accidentally set the setting to hide your iBooks.

 1) Tap on Settings > Apple ID Account Profile on your iPhone/iPad and make sure you are using the right Apple ID

 2) Tap on iCloud and scroll down to the section with the heading ‘APPS USING ICLOUD.’

-3) Locate the iBooks icon here and switch it to the off position by tapping on the slider
+3) Locate the Books/ iBooks icon here and switch it to the off position by tapping on the slider

-4) Switch off the restart your iPad/iPhone
+4) Switch off and restart your iPad/iPhone

-5) Tap on Settings >Account Profile >iCloud > iBooks and turn the setting to back “ON”
+5) Tap on Settings >Account Profile >iCloud > Books (iBooks) and turn the setting to back “ON”

-6) Go to your home screen and launch your iBooks app.
-You may see a message asking you to confirm if you want to switch on iCloud.
-Confirm.
-You should now be able to see your missing books and pdfs on your iBook app
+6) Go to your home screen and launch your Books app.
+If you see a message asking you to confirm if you want to switch on iCloud, confirm that selection.
+You should now be able to see your missing books and pdfs on your Books app

 Check iBooks Storage on Your iDevice